Renewing your spirit one bite at a time

 *Sourdough pumpkin scones can be shaped into 6 thicker wedges if desired.

-• Place each wedge on the baking sheet and place it into the refrigerator for at least 1 hour.
+• Place each wedge on the baking sheet and place it into the freezer for at least 30 minutes to an hour.
 Sourdough pumpkin scones can be refrigerated overnight and baked in the AM if desired.

 Brush and bake